Thirty Eight Teachers Across Wales Celebrate Qualification SuccessPublished on 24 July 2018

 The course is accredited by VTCT and is delivered throughout the academic year (18 full-day sessions) with teachers meeting once a fortnight to develop their understanding of a range of computer science topics from robotics to Python programming.
 A strong focus of the course involves preparing schemes of work and accompanying resources so that teachers can use them immediately in their classrooms.

-The course has again had a high impact for the teachers involved, their schools and particularly their pupils.
+The course has again had a high impact on the teachers involved, their schools and particularly their pupils.

 Leah John, a primary school teacher from Pontllanfraith Primary School, commented "The course is very different to other CPD courses, we have time to implement what we have learnt and also receive feedback and opportunities to improve our resources.
 I have enjoyed this course and have learnt a lot.
 I was initially nervous about starting and I am now looking forward to sharing my knowledge, skills and expertise next year as I move to teach at Key Stage 2."